In the context of gravitational forces in two dimensions, what ha... | Study Prep in Pearson+

 1

+Understand that the force depends directly on the product of the two masses, meaning if either mass increases, the force will increase proportionally.

-Understand that the force depends inversely on the square of the distance between the two masses.
-This means as the distance \(r\) decreases, the denominator \(r^2\) becomes smaller, causing the force \(F\) to increase.
+Note that the force is inversely proportional to the square of the distance between the masses, so the distance affects the force differently than the masses do.

-Apply this concept to two atoms: as you move them closer together, the distance \(r\) between their centers decreases, so the gravitational force between them increases significantly.

-Note that the gravitational force never becomes zero just because the atoms are close; instead, it grows stronger as the distance shrinks.

 Watch next